vasile007/confessionverse-frontend/README.md

 Production-ready React frontend deployed in Docker on AWS EC2 behind an Nginx reverse proxy.

-The application communicates with a Spring Boot backend and supports authentication, real-time communication, and billing integration.

-Overview

-ConfessionVerse Frontend is a modern single-page application built with React and Vite.
-It delivers the user interface for anonymous confessions, AI-powered interactions, real-time chat, and subscription-based features.
+This service delivers the user interface for the ConfessionVerse platform, enabling anonymous confessions, AI-powered interactions, real-time messaging, and subscription-based features.

-The application is containerized and deployed in production using Docker, with Nginx acting as a reverse proxy for secure service routing.

-Tech Stack
+🚀 Tech Stack

 React